ScratchAddons/ScratchAddons/README.md

 # Story

-The Scratch Addons was Started by @World_Languages.<br>
-After It, Most of the Peoples contributed it and Loves it!<br>
-A Lot Of Addons are currently available.
-Most of by @World_Languages.<br>
-**I'm now Contributed!!**<br>
-Having a Issue To Know How To Enable My Addon "Scratch Project Fullscreen".
-Currently not showing.<br>
-Need Help From @World_Languages!!<br>
-See At ScratchAddons/addons/project-fullscreen For my Files I Made.<br>
+I've added an extension!!
+ScratchAddons/addons/project-fullscreen!!<br?
-Thank you, I Hope that @World_Languages may always Help me!!
+Thank you, I Hope that @World_Languages may always merge the request!